GitauHarrison/notes/web_development/personal_blog/flask_web_forms.md

 ### Improve Field Validation

 The way our form works to handle invalid user information submitted through our form is by rendering the form to the user again to put in better data.
 You will agree with me that there is no way a user of our current form will know whether the data they put in is valid or invalid.
-Our form has now to show this.
+Our form has no way to show this.
 To improve the user experience at the form, we will add some field validation.

 ```html
 <h3>Comments</h3>